Road Safety and Avoiding Windscreen Damage

 It is not only trucks carrying endangering loads that can cause damage to a windscreen.
 In a high number of cases windscreen chips or cracks result from stones thrown by the wheels of passenger cars.

-However, you’ll have to prove that the object that caused the damage was spilled from the vehicle you identified.
+However, you’ll have to prove that the object that caused the damage was spilt from the vehicle you identified.

 If your vehicle is insured your insurance company would most likely cover the cost of replacement.
 PG Glass will even submit the claim on your behalf.